Malav-P/soundstream/index.md

 ## Dataset
-We use LibriTTS dataset, specifically with `train-clean-100` subset.
+We use the LibriTTS dataset, specifically the `train-clean-100` subset.
 It can be downloaded and used in pytorch with the following line:

 ```python
 libritts_dataset = torchaudio.datasets.LIBRITTS('.', download=True)